Yıldız Palace: Layout

+Büyük Mabeyn Köşkü

+Büyük Mabeyn Köşkü was built by Sultan Abdülaziz in 1866 and designed by court architect Sarkis Balyan.
+It was one of the main residences of Sultan Abdülhamid II at Yıldız Palace, together with the Şale Köşkü.
+Sultan Abdülhamid II hosted foreign visitors at this building, including Rudolf, Crown Prince of Austria and his wife Princess Stéphanie of Belgium in 1884, and Kaiser Wilhelm II of the German Empire in 1889.
+Büyük Mabeyn Köşkü is no longer open to the public and is no longer a museum.
+Since 2015, it is used by the President of Turkey during his visits to Istanbul, along with his offices at the Dolmabahçe Palace and the Vahdettin Pavilion.

 State apartments

-Government officials working for Abdülhamid II had their offices in this building.
+Government officials working for Sultan Abdülhamid II had their offices at the State Apartments building (Turkish: Yaveran ve Bendegân Dairesi).
+The Istanbul office of the OIC is currently located within this building.

 Şale Kiosk

-The sultan's residence was in the Şale Kiosk or pavilion.
-The building has two floors and a basement and constructed from a mix of wood and stone.
-It was constructed in three phases.
-The first part was built in the 1870s and was designed to resemble a Swiss chalet, hence the name Şale.
+Sultan Abdülhamid II's other main residence inside the Yıldız Palace complex was the Şale Kiosk (Şale Pavilion, Turkish: Şale Köşkü).
+The building has two floors and a basement, and is constructed from a mix of wood and stone.
+It was constructed in three phases, with the first two parts (built with wood in 1877–1879 and 1889) designed by court architect Sarkis Balyan, and the third part (built with stone masonry in 1898) designed by court architect Raimondo D'Aronco.
+The first part was designed to resemble a Swiss chalet, hence the name Şale.
 Winston Churchill and Charles de Gaulle were among the visitors to this part of the palace.
-The second section was added in 1889 to accommodate Kaiser Wilhelm II, who was the first foreign monarch to visit Constantinople.
-It was during this phase that the Sedefli Salon Mother-of-Pearl Salon was added.
+The second part was added in 1889 to accommodate Kaiser Wilhelm II, who was the first foreign monarch to visit Constantinople.
+It was during this phase that the Sedefli Salon (Mother-of-Pearl Hall) was added.
 The name derives from the extensive use of mother-of-pearl that covered almost all of its surfaces.
 There are also detailed painted landscapes on the ceiling.
-The third section was also built for Kaiser Wilhelm II in 1898.
+The third part of the Şale Kiosk was also built for Kaiser Wilhelm II, for his second visit in 1898 (the Kaiser's third visit to the city was in 1917, during the reign of Sultan Mehmed V).
 The reception chamber was built during this period and remains the most impressive room in the entire Şale Pavilion.
 There is a single carpet on the floor that has an area greater than 400 square meters and was hand woven by 60 weavers.
 Elegant features of the chamber include a gilded, coffered ceiling and large mirrors.
-Abdülhamid II was a skilled carpenter and actually made some of the pieces of furniture that can be found in the Şale Pavilion.
+Sultan Abdülhamid II was a skilled carpenter and actually made some of the pieces of furniture that can be viewed inside the Şale Pavilion.